POSTTRAUMATIC STRESS DISORDER

 While this condition has likely existed since human beings have endured trauma, PTSD entered the medical diagnostic realm with the publication of the Diagnostic and Statistical Manual of Mental Disorders, third edition (DSM-III) in 1980.
 It was first brought to public attention in relation to war veterans and, depending on the name of the war, has been known by a number of different terms to include combat fatigue, gross stress reaction, post-Vietnam syndrome, shell shock, and battle fatigue.
 Currently, PTSD is described as a disorder of persistent reactivity in all areas of self-regulation, not just troubling memories and chronic anxiety.
 Distressing memories of past traumatic events and intense stress reactions to reminders of those events that occur in the person’s current life continue to serve as the cornerstone of PTSD.

 Essentially, the brain is a control system that regulates the body functions.
 Trauma forces the brain to make profound biological adaptations in how it operates.
 When the body is safe and working well, the brain extends its efforts to the “higher” functions that enable you to not only survive but also become a conscious individual.
 However, when the brain detects serious threats to body survival, traumatic stressors such as severe accidents, disasters, violence, abuse, or betrayals, the alarm system in the brain is activated and takes control of the rest of the brain’s operations, putting all systems in emergency mode until the threat is overcome.
-In most cases, with nontraumatic threats as ...
+In most cases, with nontraumatic ...